-This session will explore how the built-in behavior supports in Snap Core First can support successful communication and increased independence by targeting positive behaviors.
+This session will explore how the built-in behavior supports in TD Snap Core First can support successful communication and increased independence by targeting positive behaviors.

 - Identify four primary reasons behind challenging behavior

 - Identify an appropriate positive behavior support for two challenging behaviors

 - Name three types of positive behavior supports in Snap Core First that support replacing challenging behaviors